Gaylord Opryland Resort & Convention Center

 Gaylord Opryland Resort & Convention Center, formerly known as Opryland Hotel, is a hotel and convention center located in Nashville, Tennessee.
 It is owned by Ryman Hospitality Properties (formerly known as Gaylord Entertainment Company), and operated by Marriott International.
-With 2,888 rooms, it is one of the 30 largest hotels in the world.

 History

+Opening and expansion

 Opryland Hotel opened on November 24, 1977, on land adjacent to the Opryland USA amusement park.
 The hotel was originally built to support the Grand Ole Opry, a Nashville country-music institution that had moved to the area three years before.
 The hotel at that time had 580 guest rooms and a ballroom.
 The Magnolia Lobby was designed to resemble a grand Southern mansion with an impressive staircase and a Tiffany-style chandelier.

 Between 1983 and 1984 the hotel was expanded, adding over 400 guest rooms and incorporating facilities to meet the demands of the corporate meeting and convention market.
 A Garden Conservatory resembling a Victorian garden was added.
 This atrium maintained a constant temperature of 71 degrees and housed more than 10,000 plants.

 In 1988, 2 acres and 797 guest rooms were added to the hotel.
 The Cascades Atrium was built, including a 3.5-story waterfall and more than 8,000 tropical plants.
 The Cascades Lobby expanded to 24 check-in stations that could check in 580 guests per hour when necessary.